kanisterio/kanister/examples/postgres-RDS/README.md

   accessKeyId:
   secretAccessKey:
   ########## Database instance creds
-  postgres_username: master
+  postgres_username: <master-username>
-  postgres_password: secret99
+  postgres_password: <db-password>
 ```

 **NOTE**

-The creds must have proper permissions to perform operation on RDS
+The AWS credentials must have proper permissions to perform operations on RDS

 ## Installing the PostgreSQL Chart
 To install the chart with the release name `my-release`: